 Villeneuve might also look into the designs Giger created for the Harkonnens.
 Giger’s sharp, gothic style is reminiscent of the designs Villeneuve has used in his own sci-fi films, like Arrival and Blade Runner 2049.
 They wouldn’t look out of place in his version of Dune.

 There are other little references he could weave in.
 Musical allusions to Pink Floyd and Magma that Zimmer could put into the score.
-Maybe a rockstar like Mick Jagger in the role of Feyd-Rautha Harkonnen (who was played by Sting in Lynch’s version and has yet to be cast in either parts of Villeneuve’s planned adaptations).
+Maybe a rockstar in the role of Feyd-Rautha Harkonnen (who was played by Sting in Lynch’s version and has yet to be cast in either parts of Villeneuve’s planned adaptations).
 Hell, put a flaming giraffe into scenes with the Padishah Emperor like Dalí wanted.
 There are a lot of small ways to pay tribute to the wild version of Dune we never got to see.

 Featured Image: Warner Bros.
 Pictures/Legendary Pictures/Sony Pictures Classics